 Automatic climate control

-There are two engine options available with the Tigor and two gearbox options.
-The Tigor comes with an AMT gearbox with the petrol engine or a 5-speed manual gearbox.
-But the diesel engine is only available with the 5-speed manual transmission.
-Both the engines are a 3-cylinder motor instead of being 4-cylinder.
+Tata Tigor is offered in two engine and gearbox options.
+A 5-Speed Manual or 5-Speed AMT gearbox is coupled with the petrol engine and the diesel engine is available only with the 5-speed manual transmission.
+Both the engines are a 3-cylinder motor instead of the segment generic four-cylinder ones.

 1.2L Petrol - Revotron